artmineio/easy-photoshop-stable-diffusion-plugin/README.md

 `run.bat` on Windows or `./run.sh` on Linux/Mac.

+### Prepare Automatic1111

+If you run [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) UI locally, you will need to make sure to run it in `--api` mode.
+In order to do that:

+* Navigate to the `stable-diffusion-webui` folder where it's installed
+* On Windows edit the `webui-user.bat` file and replace:
+* `set COMMANDLINE_ARGS=`
+* with:
+* `set COMMANDLINE_ARGS=--api`
+* For Linux/Mac, edit the `webui-user.sh` file and make sure to add the following at the end of the file:
+* `export COMMANDLINE_ARGS="--api"`
+  * In case it has problems starting, try the following configuration:
+  * `export COMMANDLINE_ARGS="--api --skip-torch-cuda-test --no-half --use-cpu interrogate"`

+When the plugin starts up it will try to connect to the standard local Automatic1111 URL, and it will ask you to specify the correct URL if it fails.
+So if you have a remote installation of Automatic111 (or a different local port), just run the plugin and give it your URL when it asks.

 ### Load the plugin into Photoshop

 * Run Photoshop.
 Navigate to Edit -> Preferences -> Plugins on Windows and make sure "Enable Developer Mode" is checked